ucla-pls/pldi21-artifact/README.md

 ### Evaluation

-You should be able to run the evaluation by running the following steps.
+You should be able to run the evaluation from section 5 by running the following steps.

 Because this is obviously way to long to evaluate the results, we have included the results of running the code in different stages